 One of the great things about North Carolina is that there is an affordability factor you can't find in many other states which allows small businesses to succeed.
 This paves the way for great local beer and wine!

 Restaurants in Charlotte are part of what makes the city such a great place to live.
 If you have a chance to visit Charlotte or recently relocated, here are a handful you have to try!

-Haberdish - A local Charlotte restaurant that is an absolute must try!
-A southern Milltown kitchen and cocktail bar which brings to life the history of Charlotte by crafting an experience that combines both cooking techniques land tables that bring the mill town's history to life through food!
+Haberdish - A local Charlotte restaurant that is an absolute must-try!
+A southern Milltown kitchen and cocktail bar brings to life the history of Charlotte by crafting an experience that combines both cooking techniques land tables that bring the mill town's history to life through food!

 Located in NoDa, a great neighborhood 2 miles north of Uptown.

 Midwood Smokehouse - If you're looking for some North Carolina BBQ, Midwood Smokehouse is a great place to enjoy a meal.
 With some great reviews online and even a presidential visit under their list of accolades, Midwood Smokehouse will not disappoint.
 With 5 locations around the Charlotte area, there is bound to be one near you!